ThogaruSathvik/DACSS_601_blogsite/README.md

 5. Linux/OS X: type which git and hit enter.
 The path should be something like: /usr/bin/git

-6. Restart RStudio ( Session \> Restart R) , if it worked out you will find the Git in the top toolbar, as shown below.
+6. Restart RStudio ( Session \> Restart R) , if it worked out you will find the Git in the top toolbar, as shown below. if you dont find git, Go to File -> New Project -> Version control.
+If you see git then Git is connected.

     ![](Images/Screenshot%20(64).png)